Speaking Out to End

 International Women’s Day 2012

 The 2nd World Conference of Women's Shelters took place in Washington, D.C., in February and March in celebration of International Women’s Day.
-The Avon Foundation and its Honorary Chair Reese Witherspoon joined more than 1,400 activists and advocates from more than 90 countries who work in shelters or programs dedicated to assisting domestic violence victims and families.
+The Avon Foundation joined more than 1,400 activists and advocates from more than 90 countries who work in shelters or programs dedicated to assisting domestic violence victims and families.
 To accelerate the discussion of violence against women, the Avon Foundation presented the first Avon Communications Awards: Speaking Out About Violence Against Women to four organizations from among 16 outstanding finalists to spotlight successful communications.

 The Avon Foundation also announced ten $60,000 grants to support women’s domestic violence shelters and agencies around the world as part of the Avon Global Believe Fund established in 2011 to honor the 125th anniversary of Avon Products, Inc. The awards continue the company’s work to end violence against women around the world.